IvSm-ko/DevOps_online_Lviv_2020Q42021Q1/m1/task4.1/readme.md

 In this task, I will work in a data network simulator - Cisco Packet Tracer, developed by Cisco Systems.

-To begin with, I put together a project that connects 4 PCs connected by a hub (*Hub-PT*).
+To begin with, I put together a project that connects 4 PCs connected by a *Hub-PT*.
 Enter a specific IP address for each PC according to the table.

 ![image](./images/IP.png)